 - You’ll contact your healthcare team regularly as part of the care program approach.

 - Having a good relationship with the team means you can easily discuss your symptoms or concerns.
 The more they know, the more they can help you.

 Natural treatments for schizophrenia

-Acupuncture – an ancient Chinese natural treatment for schizophrenia
+Acupuncture, an ancient Chinese natural treatment for schizophrenia

-Acupuncture is a form of natural treatment for schizophrenia that is used to re-balance internal medicine physical imbalances to treat schizophrenia.
+Acupuncture is a form of natural treatment for schizophrenia that is used to re-balance internal medicine’s physical imbalances to treat schizophrenia.
 Schizophrenia is treated as a physiological imbalance resulting in a mental condition rather than merely an isolated mental disorder apart from biophysical processes.
 Some clinical studies did favor TCM treatment for schizophrenia when acupuncture was combined with other natural remedies.
-Clinical evidence suggests that acupuncture may have some measured antipsychotic effects on overall and mental state with few adverse effects.
+Clinical evidence suggests that acupuncture may have some measured antipsychotic effects on the overall and mental state with few adverse effects.

-Homeopathy – #1 natural treatment for schizophrenia
+Homeopathy is the #1 natural treatment for schizophrenia

-Lachesis – great talkativeness; loving, sad in the morning; no desire to mingle with the world.
+Lachesis: great talkativeness; loving; sad in the morning; no desire to mingle with the world.
 Restless and restless; does not want to serve business; wants to be out somewhere all the time.
 Jealous; mental work is best done at night; euthanasia; suspect; night fire illusion; religious insanity; disturbance of the sense of time.

 - fixed ideas;